 12 Lesser-known Tips & Tricks For Desklog User

 As a Desklog user, you would know that it is equipped with so many exclusive features for normal users and as well as for admin users.
 Some may know the in and out of these features.
-However, some would be in the beginner phase and maybe looking for the tips and tricks to leverage the features of Desklog.
+However, some would be in the beginner phase and may be looking for tips and tricks to leverage the features of Desklog.

 Here, let us discuss some important tips and tricks for Desklog users.